xuankai91/openai-cs-agents-demo/README.md

 ## Demo Flows

-### Demo flow #1
+### Demo flow #1 - Purchasing New Roaming Plan

 1. **Start with a roaming plan purchase:**
    - User: "I would like to buy a roaming plan.
 What roaming plans do you have?"
    - The Customer Service (CS) Agent should recognize your intent and prompt you to provide your name & mobile number.

 2. **After providing your information:**
-   - User: "My name is MyName and my phone number is 12345678."
+   - User: "My name is John Smith and my phone number is 91111111."
    - CS Agent will be update with your information, and hand you off to Roaming Agent.
    - Roaming Agent: "Thank you, MyName.
 To recommend the most suitable roaming plan for you, may I know which countries or destinations you are planning to travel to?
 This will help me suggest the best roaming plan options for your trip."